Gentleman Jim was launched in March 2024 by Lovell Brothers Limited, which is the company that also founded DragonBet.

 As we did when depositing, once again, head to the profile menu via the icon in the top right, and then tap the 'Withdraw' option shown in the list.

-After entering the cashier, you will be shown your balance above the withdrawal text box - once again, you can enter your own amount (of at least £10) or use one of the available options.
+After entering the cashier, you will be shown your balance above the withdrawal text box - once again, you can enter your own amount (of at least £1) or use one of the available options.

-The wording of each area, despite still having the same options, further buys into your perception of the product and adds to the 'Gentleman'-ly vibe that the site yearns for, and it works to an extent.
+The wording of each area, despite still having the same options, further buys into your perception of the product and adds to the Gentlemanly vibe that the site yearns for, and it works to an extent.

 However, it does not really add to the most important product of the app - the markets.

 There is a fantastic range of fixtures and some live-streaming options available, but the actual markets on each are not great with only win and forecast markets available.
-Other bookmakers, for example, offer place markets and a host of other markets whilst horse racing is not a priority.
+Other bookmakers, for example, offer place markets and a host of other markets even if horse racing is not a priority.
 If it is going to be a priority, which it seemingly is, it needs to follow through.

 Starting from the menu itself, the site allows customers to find specific game types easily, with a search bar and several filters, which is a really nice touch and makes navigating the options very easy, whether you are looking for a specific game or a mode.